Violation of a Restraining Order Defense Attorneys in Bergen County, NJ

 Hackensack NJ Domestic Violence Defense Lawyers

 Violating a restraining order can result in very serious criminal charges for contempt of court.
-In many instances, a conviction for contempt of court will result in prison time, as well as a permanent charge on your criminal record.
+In many instances, a conviction for contempt of court will result in jail time, as well as a permanent charge on your criminal record.
 With the severity of these potential penalties, it is critical to speak with an experienced criminal defense attorney immediately.

 The Tormey Law Firm is composed of a team of extremely talented criminal defense and drunk driving (DWI) attorneys who represent clients in Bergen County and throughout New Jersey.
 With extensive experience defending clients charged with criminal and domestic violence offenses, including aggravated assault, terroristic threats, and kidnapping in courts such as Teaneck, Wallington, and Franklin Lakes, these well-regarded legal professionals have the necessary skills to help you overcome the charges you are facing.
 If you or a loved one is facing a Temporary Restraining Order (TRO) or you have been accused of violating a Final Restraining Order (FRO), it is critical to understand the consequences of a conviction.
 Contact the law offices of The Tormey Law Firm in Hackensack, New Jersey anytime to find the support and guidance you need to successfully address the allegations against you.
 Our attorneys are always available to provide free consultations.
 Simply call (201)-330-4979.